semaphoreci/book-cicd-docker-kubernetes/chapters/04-cicd-best-practices.md

 Pipeline velocity manifests itself in several ways:

 **How quickly do we get feedback on the correctness of our work?** If it’s longer than the time it takes to get a cup of coffee, pushing code to CI becomes too distracting.
-It's like asking a developer to join a meeting in the middle of solving a problem.
+It’s like asking a developer to join a meeting in the middle of solving a problem.
 Developers will work less effectively due to context switching.

 **How long does it take us to build, test and deploy a simple code commit?** Take a project with a total time of one hour to run CI and deployment and a team of about a dozen engineers.
 Such CI/CD runtime means that the entire team has a hard limit of up to six or seven deploys in a workday.
 In other words, there is less than one deploy per developer per day available.
 The team will settle on a workflow with less frequent and thus more risky deployments.
-This is in stark contrast to the rapid iterations that businesses today need.
+This workflow is in stark contrast to the rapid iterations that businesses today need.

 **How quickly can we set up a new pipeline?** Difficulty with scaling CI/CD infrastructure or reusing existing configuration creates friction.
-The cloud is best utilized by writing software as a composition of small services.
+You make the best use of the cloud by writing software as a composition of small services.
 Developers need new CI/CD pipelines often, and they need them fast.
 The best way to solve this is to let developers create and own CI/CD pipelines for their projects.

 For this to happen, the CI/CD tool of choice should fit into the existing development workflows.
 Such a CI/CD tool should support storing all pipeline configuration as code.
-That way the team can review, version, and reuse it like any other code.
+The team can review, version, and reuse pipelines like any other code.
 But most importantly, CI/CD should be easy to use for every developer.
-That way projects don't depend on individuals or teams who set up and maintain CI for others.
+That way, projects don’t depend on individuals or teams who set up and maintain CI for others.

 ### 3.1.2 Reliability

 A reliable pipeline always produces the same output for a given input.
 And with consistent runtime.
 Intermittent failures cause intense frustration among developers.

 Engineers like to do things on their own, and often they opt to maintain their CI/CD system.
-But operating CI/CD that provides on-demand, clean, stable, and fast resources is a complex job.
+But operating CI/CD that provides on-demand, clean, stable, and fast resources is a complicated job.
 What seems to work well for one project or a few developers usually breaks down later.
 The team and the number of projects grow the technology stack changes.
 Then someone from management realizes that by delegating that task, the team could spend more time on the actual product.
-This is a top reason why engineering teams move from a self-hosted to a cloud-based CI/CD solution.
+At that point, if not earlier, the engineering team moves from a self-hosted to a cloud-based CI/CD solution.

 ### 3.1.3 Completeness

 Any increase in automation is a positive change.
-However, a CI/CD pipeline needs to run and visualize everything that happens to a code change.
-From the moment the change enters the repository until it runs in production.
+However, a CI/CD pipeline needs to run and visualize everything that happens to a code change — from the moment it enters the repository until it runs in production.
 This requires the CI/CD tool to be able to model both simple and, when needed, complex workflows.
-That way manual errors are all but impossible.
+That way, manual errors are all but impossible.

 For example, it’s not uncommon to have the pipeline run only the build and test steps.
 Deployment remains a manual operation, often performed by a single person.
-This is a relic of the past when CI tools were common but unable to model delivery workflows.
+This is a relic of the past when CI tools unable to model delivery workflows.

 Today a service like Semaphore provides features like:

 - Secret management
 - Multi-stage pipelines
 - Container registry
-- Connections to multiple environments (staging, production...)
+- Connections to multiple environments (staging, production, etc.)
 - Audit log

 There is no longer a reason not to automate the entire software delivery process.